mateibarbu19/digital-computers-1/resources/non-blocking/README.md

 the internal clock network.

-It is generally now that one who seeks to understand what Verilog code means learns about the difference between non-blocking and blocking assignments.
+It is generally now that one who seeks to understand what Verilog code means learns about the difference between nonblocking and blocking assignments.

 ---

-As I learned from this link [2], non-blocking assignments are the first step Verilog developers took to solve *non-determinism*.
+As I learned from this link [2], nonblocking assignments are the first step Verilog developers took to solve *non-determinism*.

 Why do you need to care?
 Because an excellent article published by Cummings [3]